Education and Community Engagement

 The Charleston Symphony Youth Orchestras (CSYO) is one of the leading youth orchestra programs in the state of South Carolina.
 Affiliated with the Charleston Symphony Orchestra (CSO), the youth orchestra program currently holds two orchestras: the Charleston Symphony Youth Orchestra (CSYO) and the Charleston Symphony Youth Sinfonietta (CSYS).
 We serve young musicians from throughout the Lowcountry which include Charleston, Berkeley, and Dorchester counties.

-For more information, please contact CSYO Coordinator, Thomas Bandiera at tbandiera@charlestonsymphony.org
+For more information, please contact Education and Community Engagement Coordinator, RJ Grant at rjgrant@charlestonsymphony.org

-The Charleston Symphony Inclusion Fellowship (CSIF) is a program for graduate and/or post-graduate musicians and administrators designed to support and promote diversity, equity, inclusion, access, and belonging.
+The Charleston Symphony Fellowship is a program for graduate and/or post-graduate musicians and administrators designed to support and promote the future of orchestral musicians and arts administrators.
 The two-year fellowship consists of two Executive Fellows and five Orchestral fellows who are selected to work with the symphony’s administrative staff and perform as part of the CSO.

 Student Discounts